-Additionally, these tissues are more "friable" (may tear more easily than normal) and bleed more.
-Even tissue not associated with the reproductive organs - skin, fat, muscle - often seep more than normal during surgery.
+During a heat cycle, the blood vessels that supply the ovaries and uterus are engorged.
+Additionally, these tissues are more "friable"—may tear more easily than normal—and bleed more.
+Even tissue not associated with the reproductive organs such as skin, fat and muscle often seep more than normal during surgery.

-This often makes a typically elective surgery more stressful than it needs to be and carries the additional risk of bleeding problems during the surgery or post-operatively.
+This makes a typically elective surgery more stressful than it needs to be and carries the additional risk of bleeding problems during the surgery or post-operatively.
 Some veterinarians will not spay a pet in heat and recommend that surgery be scheduled a week or two after the cycle ends.

-Sometimes the answer is "maybe."
-Sometimes veterinarians are selective about the type of pet that they will spay while in heat.
-Generally speaking: Cat-in-heat spays are easier than dog-in-heat spays.
+Some veterinarians are selective about the type of pet they will spay while it is in heat.
+In general, cats that are in heat are easier to spay than dogs that are in heat.
 Small dogs are easier than large dogs.
 Overweight pets are difficult to spay both in heat and not in heat.

 Additional Costs When Spaying a Pet in Heat

-If a pet is spayed while in heat, the surgery takes a little longer and additional surgical supplies such as gauze sponges and suture may be needed.
-Fluids during surgery are standard for many practices and are built into the surgery cost.
+If a pet is spayed while in heat, the surgery takes longer and additional surgical supplies such as gauze sponges and sutures may be needed.
+IV fluids during surgery are standard for many practices and are built into the surgery cost.